bard-rr/deploy/aws/README.md

 - bitnami container with the env var allowing empty passwords set
 - docker image from `hub.docker.com/r/clickhouse/clickhouse-server`.
 Couldn't pull the container.
 - huh, just using clickhouse/clickhouse-server worked just fine

+### Up Next:

+include commands to start the applications in the task for each bard piece

+Having trouble connecting to my things now... where did marcin find that url he was using earlier...?